 Parameter Description Requirements time-related coverage age of data and the minimum length of time over which data should be collected The reference year of the study is 2022.
 The data used is from 2015 to 2023.
-The primary data is collected for 2022 of for 2019.
-The generic data used are I/ data for the reference years 2019 ar 2015 and data from Gabi (2023 version) and Ecoinvent (3.8) database. has been ensured that the used datase are not older than 10 years and that the are valid for the year 2022. geographical coverage geographical area from which data for unit processes should be collected to satisfy the goal of the study at the JAS site in Dubai and the ATS site near Abu Dhabi in the UAE. technology coverage specific technology or technology mix The datasets reflect the current state of the art aluminium production using prebake technology.
-For alumina production, process data is included for refineries only, that produce metallurgical grade alumina from bauxite ore, as described by IAI (IAI, 2022).
+The primary data is collected for 2022 or for 2019.
+The generic data used are IAI data for the reference years 2019 and 2015 and data from Gabi (2023.2 version) and Ecoinvent (3.8) database.
+It has been ensured that the used datasets are not older than 10 years and that they are valid for the year 2022. geographical coverage geographical area from which data for unit processes should be collected to satisfy the goal of the study The study relates to aluminium produced at the JAS site in Dubai and the ATS site near Abu Dhabi in the UAE.
+Nonetheless, the supply chain is globally distributed and EGA draws alumina and other intermediate materials from diverse sources worldwide.
+If possible, the secondary data selected reflects the respective geographical origin of the materials supplied.
+In case of no country- specific dataset being available, suitable proxies may be adopted, including cross- regional (GCC, GLO, EU) averages or data of other countries. technology coverage specific technology or technology mix The datasets reflect the current state of the art aluminium production using prebake technology.
+For alumina production, process data is included for refineries only, that produce metallurgical grade alumina from bauxite ore, as described by IAI (IAI, 2022). precision measure of the variability of the data values for each data expressed The highest level of precision is ensured by using specific primary data from EGA and suppliers, where available, and secondary data collected by IAI specifically for the primary aluminum industry.
+(IAI, 2022). completeness percentage of flow that is measured or estimated All relevant, specific processes and flows according to the IAI and EA report are considered and modeled to represent the examined system.